-As a systems biologist and protein engineer, Carissa’s prior research has focused on disease physiology, intracellular signaling, biomarker discovery, cell stress pathways, computational modeling, advanced microscopy, organ-on-chip platforms, protein and cellular engineering.
-With > 7 years experience in multiple facets of R&D, process development, and manufacturing, Carissa has been employed by Johnson & Johnson as a process engineer in biotechnology, a Research Scientist at the Delaware Biotechnology Institute BioImaging Center, and as a MIT postdoc in Biological Engineering focused on metastatic cancer progression, liver and lung inflammation.
+As a systems biologist and protein engineer, Carissa’s prior research has focused on disease physiology, intracellular signaling, biomarker discovery, cell stress pathways, computational modeling, advanced microscopy, organ-on-chip platforms and protein and cellular engineering.
+With over seven years of experience in multiple facets of R&D, process development and manufacturing, Carissa has been employed by Johnson & Johnson as a process engineer in biotechnology, a Research Scientist at the Delaware Biotechnology Institute BioImaging Center, and as a MIT postdoc in Biological Engineering focused on metastatic cancer progression, liver and lung inflammation.

 Among Carissa’s passions is education.
 She has multiple years experience as an adjunct professor and instructor at both a military college and top 10 graduate department, teaching eight graduate/undergraduate STEM courses in chemical engineering, probability and statistics, and biotechnology, and is excited to co-teach a course in mathematical modeling at Harvard Medical School in Spring 2017.